SIProjects/SICash.Network/doc/build-unix.md

     sudo apt-get install libprotobuf-dev protobuf-compiler

-Once these are installed, they will be found by configure and a qtum-qt executable will be built by default.
+Once these are installed, they will be found by configure and a sicash-qt executable will be built by default.